 The yearning to go deeper and continue to heal, inspire and help others had manifested.
 Within as little as 12 months HarJiwan had opened Australia’s first Kundalini Yoga studio and founded ‘Kundalini Yoga Australia’ (KYA) in Melbourne and ignited a wave of Kundalini Yoga in Australia.
 Many of her Pilates clients and ballet members became regular students and embraced this ‘new’ technology.
 This was an amazing time of running daily classes, workshops, special events, full moon classes and many private consultations.
 HarJiwan continued to travel to New Mexico as well as to Golden Bridge in LA to learn from Gurmukh.
 Their friendship developed and continues to this day, some fourteen years later (see testimonials).

 Several years after first opening her Kundalini Yoga studio, the building that had been home to KYA was about to be sold.
 With no long-term lease agreement in place it was time to relocate.
 It had always been a dream to be near the ocean and live a Yogini bohemien ‘beach’ life.
-After much deliberation HarJiwan and Peter came to a heartbreaking decision to relocate North.
+After much deliberation HarJiwan came to the decision to relocate North.
 This was not an easy decision, HarJiwan had established a community of Kundalini Yogi’s, had a strong reputation around Melbourne as a very well respected Yoga and Pilates teacher.
 To leave Melbourne meant leaving also family, friends and dearly loved students, however the pull to follow her heart was strong and she trusted in that.
 So HarJiwan and her partner packed up and moved North to Byron Bay, a renowned healing and Yogic hub of Australia.
 Soon after another dream was realized – pregnancy and HarJiwan gave birth at home to a beautiful boy, Bodhi.
 Byron Bay was the environment HarJiwan had always wanted to give birth in and it proved to be the perfect place for bringing up Bodhi.
 The next 2.5 years were devoted to being a mother and yogini committed to bring her child up naturally and consciously.
 Raising a child was an incredible spiritual practice in itself and one that strengthened her earlier passion, to help women reach their highest potential.

-Currently now HarJiwan is teaching regular workshops, intensives and events in Byron Bay, specializing in women’s yoga, health & self empowerment .
-She has created ‘Raw Shakti Yogini’ Seminars which will be launching late March 2014 along side her WOW™ retreats.
+Currently now HarJiwan is teaching regular workshops, intensives and events in Byron Bay, specializing in women’s yoga, health, healing & self empowerment .
+She has created ‘Raw Shakti Yogini’ Seminars which will be launching April 2014 along side her WOW™ retreats.
 With so much experience behind her, HarJiwan has much to offer – ranging from programs to heal from eating disorders for women, to exciting projects via internet, as well as large live events reaching out to women globally.
 Contact us and join our tribe, be part of the growing community of empowered women making positive changes in their lives & the world.

 Sat Nam and May the Long time Sun Shine Upon You………..